- History and evolution

 Up till today, the natural and largely untouched beauty of the marine park attracts nature lovers and scuba diving aficionados from around the world throughout the year.

-The region is known for its high biological diversity and is an active ground for spawning, breeding and growth of terrestrial and marine life.
+Known for its high biological diversity, this thriving zone is an active ground for spawning, breeding and growth of terrestrial and marine life.

 It is almost certain that Tun Sakaran Marine Park has the highest species diversity compared to other marine sites in Malaysia.